Dashboard Design Guidelines for Great UX

 - Show relevant data

 - Use a progressive drill-down system to showcase information

 - Repeated users do not require to see the same information again and again.
 Show them new information or the information which has changed by highlighting the changes

-- Show users warnings and unusual patterns instead showing the entire data set
+- Show users warnings and unusual patterns instead of showing the entire data set

 4. Group related information together

-According to the law of proximity, it states that objects that are near, or proximate to each other, tend to be grouped together.
+The law of proximity states that objects that are near, or proximate to each other, tend to be grouped together.
 This law is useful by grouping together different clusters of content or data for users to view at a glance.
 This is also called Gestalt Laws of Grouping.
 These principles are organized into 5 categories: 1.
 Proximity 2.
 Similarity 3.
 Continuity 4.
 Closure 5.
 Connectedness.

 5. Don’t overdo with colors

 It is important to stick to a few colors.
 Too many colors can overload your audience visually and the users might not be able to focus on their task.
 Use intense colors to showcase your data to draw the user’s attention, using saturated colors will make users lose interest and might not be able to make the right analytical decision.